Valerie Grosvenor Myer: Academic work and novels

 As well as the Cambridge University supervisions and the university teaching in Beijing and Freetown noted above, she lectured at various times in the USA (School of the Art Institute of Chicago), Canada (University of New Brunswick at St John), France (University of Bourges), and Sweden (Lund University), and for the Cambridge Folklore Group, the Cambridge Jane Austen Society, the University of the Third Age, and several Cambridge-based international Summer Schools.
 Her writings included a study of Margaret Drabble, Puritanism and Permissiveness in 1974, biographies of Jane Austen, Harriette Wilson and Mary Kingsley, critical studies of Charlotte Brontë, Samuel Richardson and Laurence Sterne.
 Poems appeared in Peepshow, New Poetry (ed Norman Hidden), The Interpreter's House (ed Merryn Williams), Chelmer Festival Anthology, &c.
 She also wrote novels: Culture Shock (Duckworth 1988), and The Butterfly House (Fern House {Rodney Dale} 1998) which drew on her experience in China.
 She collaborated with Beijing colleague Professor Li Yanshu in a standard comprehension textbook for Chinese students of English.
-Her study of Ten Great English Novelists was published simultaneously by Vision Press London & S. Martin's Press New York (1990).
+Her study of Ten Great English Novelists was published simultaneously by Vision Press, London & St. Martin's Press, New York (1990).
 She contributed short stories to Arts Council UK anthologies edited by Margaret Drabble and Angus Wilson, and literary articles to The Oxford Companion to English Literature, The Cambridge Guide to Literature in English (ed Ian Ousby), The Continuum Encyclopedia of American Literature.
 She was for many years Cambridge theatre critic for The Stage.
 Her final work was to co-edit with Steven R. Serafin the Continuum Encyclopedia of British Literature (2003), an ambitious work published in New York aimed at American students.
 She was also a keen and accomplished black-&-white photographer, having a darkroom built into her Cambridgeshire home, holding several exhibitions in Cambridge, and contributing publicity and record-sleeve photographs to her friends, the folksingers Nic Jones, Peter Bellamy, and Anthea Bellamy-Birch.